felixhagspiel/customInputs/README.md

         }
     }

-And hurray, we are finished! :) The whole file should look like this now:
+And hurray, we are finished! :) The whole file containing radios, checkboxes and the switch should look like this now:

     $color-default: #849FBB; // default color
+    $color-default-light: #DDDDDD; // default color light
     $color-active: #57CB85; // color when active or checked
+    $color-active-light: #9EFFC4; // active color light
     $color-focus: #6FB5FB; // color when focused

     $margin-el: 7px; // default margin for our custom inputs